 - where appropriate, oversee the maintenance and operation of warehouse management systems and automated storage and retrieval systems.

 - Salaries for graduate-training schemes in warehouse management range from £18,000 to £25,000.

-- Supervisor or junior management roles not part of a training scheme are usually in the region of £17,000 to £20,000.
+- Junior management roles that are not part of a graduate training scheme usually attract salaries of £17,000 to £20,000.

 - Experienced warehouse managers can earn £22,000 to £35,000, while senior managers can earn in excess of £40,000.

 Salaries may be part of a package with a range of benefits including a company car, staff discount, pension, life insurance and private health insurance.